loloof64/ChessExercisesOrganizerTauri/README.md

 # Credits

-Icon have been downloaded from https://www.flaticon.com/free-icon/chess_178148, and designed by Flat Icons.
+Icon have been downloaded from Icon8 : https://icons8.com//icons/set/chessboard.